1 Changing the size of MySQL buffers

 Most of the following tests are done on Linux and with the MySQL benchmarks, but they should give some indication for other operating systems.You get the fastest executable when you link with

-.
+-static.
 Using Unix

 sockets rather than TCP/IP to connect to a database also gives better